(This page revised September 17, 2013)

 The Patriot’s Roots

-The earliest pens I’ve found that are actually marked “The Patriot” appear to have been made before the U.S. entered the war, or at least before the restrictions on materials went into effect.
-Here’s a lever-filling Patriot made before Morrison decided to use the Cameo Top design.
+The earliest pens I’ve found that are actually marked “The Patriot” appear to have been made before the U.S. entered the War, or at least before the restrictions on materials went into effect.
+The lever-filling Patriot shown here was made before Morrison decided to use the Cameo Top design.
 Like many other pens of the years leading up to the War, it is modeled along the lines of Sheaffer’s Balance.
 Somewhat unusually, it’s made of chased celluloid, which Morrison had used for several black models during the 1930s.
-It originally had an untipped Morrison Nº 7 steel nib, the sign of a bottom-of-the-line model.
+It originally had an untipped Morrison Nº 7 steel nib, the sign of a bottom-line model.

 The Real Deal Arrives

-In 1942, Morrison began producing the “real” Patriot, a Cameo Top pen fitted with a 14K gold nib and issued in versions to honor the Army, Navy, Army Air Forces, and Marines.
-(There are rumors of a Coast Guard Patriot, but I have never seen any credible reference to a “Coastie” Patriot.)
+In 1942, or possibly as early as late 1941, Morrison began producing the “real” Patriot, a Cameo Top pen fitted with a 14K gold nib and issued in versions to honor the Army, Navy, Air Corps, and Marines.
+(There are rumors of a Coast Guard Patriot, but I have never seen any credible reference to a “Coastie” version.)
+That the Air Corps model was named as it was, despite the fact that the Army Air Corps had become the Army Air Forces in June 1941, suggests that Morrison had already planned these pens several months before the U.S. entered World War II.
 Like their forebears, initial production pens were lever-fillers, as shown by this Army example:

 Rationing of rubber articles began with tires in January 1942, and more severe restrictions were enacted later in the year.
 By October, Morrison could no longer get enough rubber sacs to make lever-fillers; to keep production going, Morrison’s engineers developed the syringe-filling Patriot.
-Considered on its own merits, the syringe-filling design is superior to the lever-filler in almost every respect, but Morrison shipped the first batch or two of these pens with a note apologizing that they were not lever-fillers!
+Considered on its own merits, the syringe-filling design is superior to the lever-filler in almost every respect, but Morrison shipped at least some of these pens with an apologetic note explaining that they were a wartime exigency.

-Here are Army, Navy, Army Air Forces, and Marine Corps Patriots, presented in order of their rarity:
+Here are Army, Navy, Air Corps, and Marine Corps Patriots, presented in order of their rarity:

 The Army and Navy pens shown here have gold nibs imprinted MORRISON 14 KT U.S.A.
-The Army Air Forces and Marine Corps pens have nibs imprinted 14K MADE IN U.S.A.
+The Air Corps and Marine Corps pens have nibs imprinted 14K MADE IN U.S.A.

 The engineering behind the aesthetically pleasing syringe-filler design is obvious: the new filler design eliminated the metal lever and snap ring as well as the operations associated with cutting a lever slot and its associated snap-ring groove.
 Threading the section joint and gluing the filler’s reservoir to the sac nipple made the transition very easy and economical.
 Overall, re-engineering costs were held to an absolute minimum.
-Except for its two sliding seal gaskets (one of cork and one of waterproofed fiberboard), the filler unit itself is made entirely of celluloid.
+Except for its two sliding seal gaskets (one of cork and one of a waterproof clay-impregnated material), the filler unit itself is made entirely of celluloid.

 The syringe-filling Patriot lived up to its name when it came to conserving critical war resources.
 Except for those two two gaskets and the metal parts, the entire pen — including even the section and feed — is made of celluloid.